Metal Museum: History

 The Metal Museum was originally a hospital.
 The historic hospital first opened in 1884.
 This hospital's main use was treating civil war patients; however, it was also used as a scientific research center to explore cures for yellow fever.

-The hospial's grounds originally comprised six buildings: a stable, a surgeon's house, two wards, a nurse's building, and an executive building.
+The hospital's grounds originally comprised six buildings: a stable, a surgeon's house, two wards, a nurse's building, and an executive building.
 Only the nurse's building and executive building remain in their most original forms.
 The rest were demolished by the Works Progress Administration (WPA), a New Deal program, in the 1930s.
 The two surviving buildings were moved with wagons and mules, while other buildings were added to the estate.

 In the 1960s the hospital closed.
 According to the museum's website the ownership was transferred to the City of Memphis by the Heritage and Conservation Act, which eventually led to the Metal Museum gaining the lease.

 Jim Wallace was hired to oversee the metals museum in about 1977.
 Since 1979, much work and money has gone into renovation to make the Metal Museum an interactive place for learning.
 About $2.5 million went into creating the blacksmith's shop, the Lawler Foundry; and the repair and restoration lab; constructing a gazebo; and restoring the library.
 Wallace led the museum for almost thirty years, and under his guidance the museum became a place for artist residencies, an official museum, and a library.
 He retired in 2007, after completing the renovations, to pursue his own work.